 Request for Proposals

-In consultation with the Spinal Cord Injury and Traumatic Brain Injury Advisory Council, the Minnesota Office of Higher Education is currently accepting proposals for the Spinal Cord Injury and Traumatic Brain Injury Annual Research Grant.
 In fiscal year 2019, there is $1,470,000 available to fund initiatives focusing on spinal cord injury research, and $1,455,000 available to fund initiatives focusing on traumatic brain injury research.
 The overall objective of this program is to foster and encourage innovative research for treatment and rehabilitative techniques for spinal cord and traumatic brain injuries.
 Deadline for receipt of fiscal year 2019 proposals was 4:30pm on April 12, 2018.
 Thirty-six proposals were received, requesting a total of nearly $10,000,000 between the two research areas.
 Grantees will be selected by the Spinal Cord Injury and Traumatic Brain Injury Advisory Council and notified of their decision by May 31.

 Grant Recipients 2018